shiraliali/AI-Buster/README.md

 #  AI Buster

-AI Buster is a Free & Open source bot that detects and scores AI generated codes.
+AI Buster is a Free & Open source bot that detects generated codes by AI models.